Inductive randomness predictors: beyond conformal: Binary inductive randomness predictors

-In this section we will compute the p-values output by binary IRPs based on the aggregating function \eqref{eq:B}.
-The following proposition gives the result of the computation, and after its statement we will discuss ways of using it.
+Let us now derive an expression (not quite explicit) for the p-values output by binary IRPs based on the nonconformity statistic \eqref{eq:B-binary}.
+The following proposition, to be proved in Sect.~\ref{app:binary}, gives the expression, and after its statement we will discuss ways of using it.